Alpha-GPC

 Mechanistic evidence suggests that alpha-GPC exerts its effects by increasing the synthesis and release of acetylcholine in the brain, where it is involved in memory, motivation, arousal, and attention.[12][13][14][15]

-Acetylcholine is also responsible for the action potential that stimulates muscles to contract.
-Therefore, it’s theorized that increased acetylcholine levels lead to a stronger signal for muscle contraction and, consequently, increased force production.
+Acetylcholine is also responsible for the action potentials that stimulate muscles to contract.
+Therefore, it’s theorized that increased acetylcholine levels lead to a stronger signal for muscle contraction and, consequently, to increased force production.

 What else is Alpha-GPC known as?